Applications will open August 2026 with an October 2026 deadline. Subscribe to our newsletter to stay updated.

 Please submit the following to support@opsisarch.com; subject line include “Pat Sanchez Fellowship”

-- 500 word (maximum) proposal: Clearly outline the candidates professional background and interest in the identified area of study.
+• One page, 500 word maximum proposal: Clearly outline the candidates professional background and interest in the identified area of study.
 Include an itemized breakdown of the candidate’s proposed use of fellowship funds – identifying specific classes, workshops, seminars or conferences this will be applied to.
 The proposed use of funds could be a combination of classes/events and can include related travel expenses.
 The awarded funds should be utilized between the dates of January and December of the awarding year.

-If you are not able to submit your application electronically, please print and mail it to Opsis Architecture, 920 NW 17th Ave, Portland, OR 97209.
+If you are not able to submit your application electronically, please print and mail it to Opsis Architecture, 975 SE Main Street, Portland, OR 97214.
 We will accept mailed applications postmarked by the deadline.

 Questions?